+Seamless portrayal of S-57 and S-101 data is achieved with use of the drawingIndex parameter, as described in Appendix C-7.

-Overlays of S-100-based non-ENC data over S-57 chart data are left to manufacturer discretion, pending development of guidance by the IHO.
-Where S-100-based non-ENC datasets are overlaid over S-57 data, they should be treated as “additional information” in the sense of IMO MSC.232(82), including the requirement to avoid degrading the display of ENC information.
-Activation of the new functionalities described in this Annex for screen regions where S-100 data is overlaid over S-57 ENCs is left to manufacturer discretion, pending the development of guidance by the IHO.
+Overlays of S-100-based non-ENC data over S-57 chart data are left to manufacturer discretion, pending development of future guidance by the IHO.
+Where S-100-based non-ENC datasets are overlaid over S-57 data, they must be treated as “additional information” in the sense of IMO MSC.530(106), including the requirement to avoid degrading the display of ENC information.
+Activation of any of the new functionalities described in this Annex for screen regions where S-100 data is overlaid over S-57 ENCs is left to manufacturer discretion, pending the development of future guidance by the IHO.
 For example, S-98 interoperability need not be implemented in the absence of an S-101 base layer, but graphical indexes can still be displayed for non-ENC S-100 products and thinning for an S-111 (Surface Currents) grid can still be applied even if it overlays S-57 data.